 What are the next steps?

-Now you know the different provisions for autism insurance coverage in New Jersey, you can begin your conversations with your insurer to confirm coverage.
+Now you know the different provisions for autism insurance coverage in the state, you can begin your conversations with your insurer to confirm coverage.

-And if you haven’t already done so, you can begin talking to ABA therapy providers and discuss treatment plans for your child.
-Your chosen ABA therapy provider will work with you to confirm coverage with your insurance provider.
+And if you haven’t already done so, you can begin talking to treatment service providers and discuss treatment plans for your child.
+Your chosen treatment provider will work with you to confirm coverage with your insurance provider.

-If you would like to find out more about the ABA treatment we provide in New Jersey at Golden Care Therapy, explore our site here.
+If you want to find out more information about the treatment plans we offer, you can learn more here.